 MCS2 Housing Variants

 Depending on the specific configuration of the MCS2, the modules can be integrated in one of the following housings:

-Integrated Handheld: The integrated handheld is equipped with a main controller module including a communication interface and a human machine interface module.
+Integrated Handheld: The integrated handheld is equipped with the main controller module including a communication interface and a human-machine interface module.
 All together combined in a small and light tabletop housing.

-Rack Housing: The modular rack housing with 6 slots is equipped with a main controller module including a communication interface and a backplane.
-It is compatible with 3-channel main control modules encapsulated into module carriers require one slot each.
+Rack Housing: The modular rack housing with 6 slots is equipped with the main controller module including a communication interface and a backplane.
+It is compatible with 3-channel main control modules encapsulated into module carriers that require one slot each.
 Consequently, up to six main controller modules can be mounted into the three height unit rack housing making it possible to control up to 18 positioning stages.

 Firmware Modules and Features